Golofeevad/Python_BI_2022_SysTask/README_hw_8.md

 This task is made by contributors: Yelizaveta Gafarova, Dasha Golofeeva, Anastasia Lianguzova.

-### There are following utilities in this repository:
+### There are following utilities in the repository:

 - `ls` - lists computer files and directories;